-The guarantees received from other related parties include the guarantee in KZT provided by a company belonging to the Shinhan Financial Group Co.
+\ The guarantees received from other related parties include the guarantee in KZT provided by a company belonging to the Shinhan Financial Group Co.
 Ltd for the loan issued to its subsidiary in Kazakhstan.
-The guarantee is interest-free; the expiry date is 21 March 2021.
+These interest-free guarantees mature on 27 May 2021 and 26 August 2022.

-STATEMENT OF CHANGES IN EQUITY for the year ended 31 December 2020 Thousands of tenge
+NOTES TO THE FINANCIAL STATEMENT for the year ended 31 December 2021 Thousands of tenge